Oil gains as OPEC defies Trump and sticks to supply cuts

 Russian energy minister Alexander Novak also said this week the oil market was more or less stable and price volatility, which is unwelcome to both producers and consumers, was low.

-Also underpinning the oil market on Wednesday was a surprise drop in U.S. crude inventories, which fell by 4.2 million barrels in the latest week, according to the American Petroleum Institute.
+Also underpinning the market was a surprise drop in U.S. crude inventories, which fell by 4.2 million barrels in the latest week, according to the American Petroleum Institute.
 This compared with forecasts in a Reuters survey for a rise of 2.8 million barrels.
 [EIA/S]

 Official data will be released by the U.S. Energy Information Administration (EIA) after 1800 GMT on Wednesday.